gprajwalpoojari/RRT-Path-Planner/README.md

 ## Planners used

 The above project has been implemented using the RRT Algorithm.
-Following are the path figures planned by the algorithm:
+Following is the graph plot from the RRT Planner:

 ![RRT_figure_1](https://user-images.githubusercontent.com/53962958/147785281-67df6eff-bd5f-4a06-b090-efe7f66d5308.png)